 U.S. State and Local Criminal Justice Entities

-In selecting INL partners we seek organizations with unique capabilities; technical, language, and cross-cultural skills; and those with significant numbers of women in their ranks.
+In selecting INL partners we seek organizations with unique capabilities; technical, language, and cross-cultural skills; and those with diversity and significant numbers of women in their ranks.

 Learn more about INL’s U.S. State and Local Partnership Program.